Nancy Astor, Viscountess Astor: Early life

 Nancy Witcher Langhorne was born at the Langhorne House in Danville, Virginia.
-She was the eighth of eleven children born to railroad businessman Chiswell Dabney Langhorne and Nancy Witcher Keene.
-Following the abolition of slavery, Chiswell struggled to make his operations profitable, and with the destruction of the war, the family lived in near-poverty for several years before Nancy was born.
+She was the eighth of eleven children born to the American railroad businessman Chiswell Langhorne and Nancy Witcher Keene.
+Following the abolition of slavery in the US in 1865, Chiswell struggled to make his operations profitable, and due to the destruction caused by the American Civil War, the family lived in near-poverty for several years before Nancy was born.
 After her birth, her father gained a job as a tobacco auctioneer in Danville, the centre of bright leaf tobacco and a major marketing and processing centre.

 In 1874, he won a construction contract with the Chesapeake and Ohio Railroad, using former contacts from his service in the Civil War.
 By 1892, when Nancy was thirteen years old, her father had re-established his wealth and built a sizeable home.
 Chiswell Langhorne later moved his family to an estate, known as Mirador, in Albemarle County, Virginia.

 Nancy Langhorne had four sisters and three brothers who survived childhood.
 All of the sisters were known for their "good looks".
 Nancy and her sister Irene both attended St. Catherine's Episcopal School in Richmond, followed by a finishing school in New York City.
 There Nancy met her first husband, the socialite Robert Gould Shaw II, a first cousin of Colonel Robert Gould Shaw, who commanded the 54th Massachusetts Regiment, the first unit in the Union Army to be composed of African Americans.
 They married in New York City on 27 October 1897, when she was 18.

 Nancy's childhood home, the Langhorne House in Danville, Virginia.

 The marriage was unhappy.
 Shaw's friends said Nancy became puritanical and rigid after marriage.
 Her friends said that Shaw was an abusive alcoholic.
 During their four-year marriage, they had one son, Robert Gould Shaw III (Bobbie).
 Nancy left Shaw numerous times during their marriage, the first during their honeymoon.
 In 1903, Nancy's mother died; Nancy gained a divorce and moved back to Mirador to try to run her father's household but was unsuccessful.

 In 1904, Nancy took a tour of England, taking with her her son Bobbie, of whom she had gained custody.
 She fell in love with the country.
 Since she had been so happy there, her father suggested she move to England.
 Seeing that she was reluctant, Nancy's father said it was also her mother's wish, and he suggested she take her younger sister Phyllis with her.
 Nancy and Phyllis moved together to England in 1905.
 Their older sister Irene had married the artist Charles Dana Gibson and became a model for his Gibson Girls.